Healthy Homes Assessment Mohaka

 Home Assessments Mohaka for Rental Properties

-There are many concerns you should look for during a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a variety of concerns to look over in the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 Some examples include:

 • Is there adequate drainage and draught stopping?

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling can be significant for landlords and property managers.
-For professional guidance, contact us today to book your rental property home assessment.
+The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be significant for landlords and property managers.
+For expert assistance, get in touch now and schedule your rental properties home evaluation.

 home assessments for rental properties